sinarashidi/S2ST-Transformer/README.md

 ![model](https://github.com/sinarashidi/S2ST-Transformer/assets/97125780/88376e8a-63a0-49af-8972-5b1bad1e58ac)

 ## Inference
-You can use the [Inference Notebook](inference.ipynb) for inference or directly use the inference class implemented in the [Inference File](inference.py).
+You can use the [Inference Notebook](inference.ipynb) for inference with the pre-trained model or directly use the inference class implemented in the [Inference File](inference.py).

 ## Training
 Steps for training: